PSUGraphicDesign/assembly/readme.md

 # Assembly

-> Assembly is a five exploration of art and social practice.
+> Assembly is a five-day exploration of art and social practice.

 ## Getting Started